abdofx55/Permission-Manager/README.md

 # Permission-Manager
-# This Class is used to hanadle permission requests at runtime
+# This package is used to hanadle permission requests at runtime
 # Isolate it from the context